syncfusion-content/javascript-docs/js/Grid/Selection.md

 Row selection is enabled by setting the [`selectionMode`](https://help.syncfusion.com/api/js/ejgrid#members:selectionsettings-selectionmode "selectionMode") property of [`selectionSettings`](https://help.syncfusion.com/api/js/ejgrid#members:selectionsettings "selectionSettings") as `row`.
 For random row selection, press **"Ctrl + mouse left"** click and for continuous row selection press **"Shift + mouse left"** click on the grid rows.
 To unselect the selected rows, press **"Ctrl + mouse left"** click on the selected row.

-To select the row while initializing the grid use [`selectedRowIndex `](https://help.syncfusion.com/api/js/ejgrid#members:selectedrecords "selectedRowIndex ") property.
+To select the row while initializing the grid use [`selectedRowIndex `](https://help.syncfusion.com/api/js/ejgrid#members:selectedrowindex "selectedRowIndex ") property.

+We can display the array of selected records in the grid  by using [`selectedRecords  `](https://help.syncfusion.com/api/js/ejgrid#members:selectedrecords "selectedRecords  ") property.

 While row selecting the following events are triggered,